janschill/waitless/README.md

 App\Model::withTrashed()->where('id', 1)->restore();
 ```

-### WebSocket
+### WebSocket/Pusher

 Our application had to have at least two active clients, where one would create records, which get added dynamically to the frontend, without a page reload and immediately the other client should retrieve this new entry as well.
 To achieve this the WebSocket protocoll had to be used.

-Laravel has a built-in support for Pusher, which we then chose, based on the great integration.
+Laravel has a built-in support for Pusher, which we chose, based on the great integration.
 Signing up with Pusher and creating an application on its dashboard, we were able to implement the needed keys to our front- and backend.

 With Laravel's events and broadcasting we created a channel on which the clients listened for the change, which then triggered JavaScript, which updated the DOM accordingly.